svenslaggare/StackJIT/README.md

 ###Functions###
 * `CALL <signature>`: Calls the given function.
 The arguments are popped from the evaluation stack.
+* `CALLINST <signature>`: Calls the given member function.
+The arguments are popped from the evaluation stack.
 * `RET`: Returns from the current function, popping the return value from the evalutation stack.
 * `LDARG <arg>`: Loads the given function argument and pushes it to the evaluation stack.